getmubarak/Microservice/lab5/Readme.md

 # Connect Microservice Service with Database Access in Kubernetes #
 Time : 30 minutes

-Deployments are well-suited for stateless applications that use ReadOnlyMany or ReadWriteMany volumes mounted on multiple replicas, but are not well-suited for workloads that use ReadWriteOnce volumes.
-For stateful applications using ReadWriteOnce volumes, use StatefulSets.
-StatefulSets are designed to deploy stateful applications and clustered applications that save data to persistent storage, such as Compute Engine persistent disks.
-StatefulSets are suitable for deploying Kafka, MySQL, Redis, ZooKeeper, and other applications needing unique, persistent identities and stable hostnames.

 ## create a storage volume of 256 MB
 kubectl apply -f https://raw.githubusercontent.com/getmubarak/Microservice/master/lab5/mongo-pv.yaml